Waxing Gibbous on

 Lunation 289 / 1242

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 289 of Meeus index or 1242 from Brown series.

 Synodic month length 29.53 days